placeofexit/placeofexit.github.io/_posts/2016-07-19-socrates-vs-sin.md

 [[BIG NOTE: knowledge here is not actually attained: Socrates never *convinces* Callicles through rational argument that he is in sin, but he continues to engage him in dialogue *so as to forcibly draw his attention to his denial*---so as to make the active denial of truth, reason and the good (which is always active) *explicit*, so as to make it an issue and force it into consideration.
 Success here is not important; one does not need to convert the racist crowd.
 One engages in this way purely out of love (*eros*), as Socrates did.
 This is what it means to love your enemy: to [[QUOTE]]]]
 "If I had not come and spoken unto them, they would not have sin; but now they have no excuse for their sin."
 (John 15:22)

+In either case [[failed or successful reasoning]] this act *shows* the other their error, their sin.
+If their intention was involved in it (if they sinned), then they will not be able to accept this; racism (like sin) must obscure its own activity in order to propperly (or impropperly) operate.
+If their intention was not there---if their belief was truly unexamined---then they may be more open to it.
+But *in either case*, the key function of reasoning is to offer an *opportunity* to move towards accountability by exposing the function (or lack thereof) of the self, intention, knowledge.

 Police officers cannot be held accountable until they understand that they are in the wrong.
 Indictments are important for *instilling* this understanding and rectifying the brutal arrogance that comes with impunity, but an indictment alone cannot provide that understanding.
 A convicted officer recieves punishment, but this is not the same as being held accountable.
 Until we get to that point, punishment is just another ordeal; a threat on blue lives.
 It is something suffered for the cause, and I fear that such suffering actually increases in-group loyalty: it mobilizes the police; it arms and armors them.